ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 At the beginning of the session, we mentioned about the authentication token file generated in your home directory when you log in. **It is important that this file is kept safe and not shared**.

-You can find this file, by default it will  be your home directory.
-And if you move it elsewhere, you will still be able to access the system by specifying the new route.
+And if you move this file from you home directory and put it elsewhere, you will still be able to access the system by specifying the new path.
 For example:

  ~~~
  # Linux / MacOS